Computing mixed volume and all mixed cells in quermassintegral time: Introduction

 \begin{remark} Assume that $\dim \conv{A_i} = n$.
 Let $\delta_i$ denote the radius of the inscribed sphere to $\mathcal A_i$ and $\Delta$ the radius of the circumscribed sphere to $\mathcal A$.
 Then,

 \end{remark}

-\rev{\begin{remark} $T'$ is the cost of computing a lower convex hull of a random lifting for each of the polytopes $A_1, \dots, A_n$.
+\begin{remark} \reva{The bound }$T'$ \reva{represents} the cost of computing a lower convex hull of a random lifting for each of the polytopes $A_1, \dots, A_n$.
 Typically $T' \ll T$ but counterexamples may be produced.
-In a previous version of this paper, the algorithm was assumed to receive those lower convex hulls as precomputed information. $E_i$ is the degree of the 1-skeleton of the lower convex hull for the lifting of $A_i$ (Sec.~\ref{sec:algorithm}). \end{remark}}
+In a previous version of this paper, the algorithm was assumed to receive those lower convex hulls as precomputed information. $E_i$ is the degree of the 1-skeleton of the lower convex hull for the lifting of $A_i$ (Sec.~\ref{sec:algorithm}). \end{remark}

-From a complexity standpoint, bounding the cost of mixed volume computation in terms of the mixed volume and similar invariants is the best that we can aim for. \rev{The general problem of computing the mixed volume is known to be \#P-complete.
-This follows from the famous result by \ocite{Khachiyan} that computing {\em volumes} of convex polytopes is already \#P-hard. \ocite{Barvinok} suggested approximating mixed volumes by the mixed volume of ellipsoids. \ocite{Gurvits} obtained an approximation within a factor exponential in the number of variables, and showed that the same ratio could no be obtained with a deterministic algorithm in the Oracle setting. \ocite{Dyer-Gritzmann-Hufnagel} provided good approximations in certain special cases, but showed also that computing mixed volumes of zonotopes is already \#P-hard.}
+From a complexity standpoint, bounding the cost of mixed volume computation in terms of the mixed volume and similar invariants is the best that we can aim for.
+The general problem of computing the mixed volume is known to be \#P-complete.
+This follows from the famous result by \ocite{Khachiyan} that computing {\em volumes} of convex polytopes is already \#P-hard. \ocite{Barvinok} suggested approximating mixed volumes by the mixed volume of ellipsoids. \ocite{Gurvits} obtained an approximation within a factor exponential in the number of variables, and showed that the same ratio could \revd{not} be obtained with a deterministic algorithm in the Oracle setting. \ocite{Dyer-Gritzmann-Hufnagel} provided good approximations in certain special cases, but showed also that computing mixed volumes of zonotopes is already \#P-hard.

-\rev{ \ocite{Emiris} was able to bound the complexity of the algorithm by \ocite{Emiris-Canny} for enumerating mixed cells in terms of the volume of the Minkowski sum of all polytopes.
-Assuming that all polytopes have non-zero $n$-dimensional volume, he deduced bounds for the bit-complexity. \ocite{Emiris-Vidunas} gave specific formulas for certain semi-mixed volumes. \ocite{Emiris-Fisikopoulos} deviced an algorithm to compute the mixed volume without the mixed cells. }
+\ocite{Emiris} was able to bound the complexity of the algorithm by \ocite{Emiris-Canny} for enumerating mixed cells in terms of the volume of the Minkowski sum of all polytopes.
+Assuming that all polytopes have non-zero $n$-dimensional volume, he deduced bounds for the bit-complexity. \rev{Simultaneously, \ocite{Verschelde-Gatermann-Cools} introduced dynamic lifting and also obtained complexity bounds.
+In both papers the complexity bounds depend on the number of lower facets, not necessarily mixed facets.
+More recently} \ocite{Emiris-Vidunas} gave specific formulas for certain semi-mixed volumes. \ocite{Emiris-Fisikopoulos} \rev{devised} an algorithm to compute the mixed volume without \rev{actually computing} the mixed cells.

+\rev{The algorithm in this paper visits $v_{n}$ lower facets including all the mixed cells.
+Those facets are `dual' to a certain tropical curve, not necessarily connected.
+The precise definition of this tropical curve requires the introduction of a mixed Legendre transform, which allows to efficiently represent tropical varieties \revb{as} specific subsets of the viable set of some linear programming problem.
+The precise formalism in introduced in Section~2.}